 “Then we worked toward aligning on a general challenge statement that would resonate with these small businesses,” Dinaro said.

 These smaller-scale partners helped provide the insights behind a challenge statement that included a social value component.
-“We realized that to help businesses build strong and intimate relationships with customers, we needed to generate unique ways to provide loyalty and incentives to shoppers,” Dinaro said.
-“And it’s important for them to feel good about the purchases that they make.”
+“We realized that to help small businesses build strong and intimate relationships with customers, we needed to generate unique ways to provide loyalty and incentives to shoppers,” Dinaro said.
+“And understand that it’s important for consumers to feel good about the purchases that they make.”

-We now had a challenge statement to ignite the participation of startups, namely: How might we incentivize Canadian consumers to support local businesses through charities and social values-based retail experiences?
-Can we leverage current or emerging technologies to drive unique online and in-store experiences in a new way?
+We now had a challenge statement to ignite the participation of start-ups, namely: How might we incentivize Canadian consumers to support local small businesses through charities and social values-based retail experiences?
+Can we leverage current or emerging fintech to drive unique online and in-store experiences in a new way?

 Phase 3: Curate

-“It was exciting to see [the proposals] come through, including ideas from augmented reality to using sound waves to pay and make payments, or leveraging turnkey solutions to implement loyalty and encourage local spending in specific BIAs,” Dinaro said.
+“It was exciting to see [the proposals] come through, including small business ideas from augmented reality to using sound waves to pay and make payments or leveraging turnkey solutions to implement loyalty and encourage local spending in specific BIAs,” Dinaro said.

 Now it was time to kick off an evaluation process.
 “We went through a desirability, feasibility and viability assessment,” Dinaro said.
 “This is typical for us.
 We want to determine and understand the likelihood of developing, executing or delivering on some of the solutions that were submitted.”